How To Get New Commercial Cleaning Accounts

 - Blogging or article marketing

 If you don’t have a website, get one right away.
 They can be had for a very small amount of money and many commercial customers use this as a first stop for researching who to get bids from.
 If you have a website and aren’t getting calls, check your SEO.
 It may need to be re-worked.
-You can hire someone from Elance very inexpensively to do this, or I can recommend a few people who are ethical, reliable and good.
+You can hire someone from Elance very inexpensively to do this.
+For more help on how to get new commercial cleaning accounts get the Marketing Tools Blueprint.